RA-1 Enrico Fermi

 RA-1 Enrico Fermi is a research reactor in Argentina.
-It wasd the first nuclear reactor to be built in that country and the first research reactor in the south hemisphere.
+It was the first nuclear reactor to be built in that country and the first research reactor in the southern hemisphere.

-Construction started April 1957, with first criticality 20 January 1958.
-It produced the first medical and industrial radioisotopes made in Argentina, and was used to train staff for the first two nuclear power stations there.
+Construction started in April 1957, with first criticality on 20 January 1958.
+By contrast, the HIFAR reactor in Australia went critical just six days later, on 26 January 1958.
+The RA-1 reactor produced the first medical and industrial radioisotopes made in Argentina, and was used to train staff for the first two nuclear power stations there.

 It is a pool type, with enriched uranium oxide fuel (20% U-235), light water coolant and moderator, and a graphite reflector.
-It produces 40 kilowatts of thermal energy at full authorised power.
+It produces 40 kilowatts of thermal energy at full authorized power.

-It has been modernised on several occasions, and is currently used for research and teaching.
+It has been modernized on several occasions, and is currently used for research and teaching.